On Awakening AA…11th step in the Big Book

 “Here and there, once in a while, alcoholics have had what are called vital spiritual experiences.
 To me these occurrences are phenomena.
 They appear to be in the nature of huge emotional displacements and rearrangements.
 Ideas, emotions, and attitudes which were once the guiding forces of the lives of these men are suddenly cast to one side, and a completely new set of conceptions and motives begin to dominate them.”

-The morning mediation is consciously and deliberately fostering this shift.
+The morning meditation is consciously and deliberately fostering this shift.

 In thinking about our day we may face indecision.
 We may not be able to determine which course to take.
 Here we ask God for inspiration, an intuitive thought or a decision.
 We relax and take it easy.
 We don’t struggle.
 We are often surprised how the right answers come after we have tried this for a while.